Charlweed/gimp_comfyui/adding_workflows.md

-# Adding Workflows
+# Adding or Updating Workflows
-Adding, or updating a new ConfyUI workflow to couple to GIMP requires some computing and python 3 skills.
-You need to complete or edit the source dode of the dialog that GIMP opens for the workflow.
-Also, when the nodes within ComfyUI change, i.e. if inputs or outputs are added, moved or renamed, the generated prompt might fail validation.
+Besides wanting the features of a new workflow, you might need to update the workflow accessors or dialogs after updating ComfyUI or its nodes.
+This is because when the nodes within ComfyUI change, i.e. if inputs or outputs are added, moved or renamed, the generated prompt might fail validation.
 In those cases, the accessors and dialogs will need to be re-generated.
+After generation, you might need to hand edit the source code of the dialog that GIMP opens for the workflow.
-The difficulty depends upon the size and complexity of the workflow, and the datatypes that workflow processes.
+Adding or updating a new ConfyUI workflow for coupling to GIMP requires some computing and python 3 skills.
+The difficulty of this depends upon the size and complexity of the workflow, and the datatypes that workflow processes.
 Basically, the steps are:
 ## ComfyUI
 - In the Advanced Options dialog in ComfyUI, enable API mode
 -  Open, create or customize the workflow in ComfyUI.